 Logos advert case study

 If you want a really strong example of logos is an advertisement, check out this shot list from a recent Nissan Commercial.
-You'll notice how the angles and shot size change when the "ProPilot" system clicks on:
+You'll notice how the camera angles and shot size change when the "ProPilot" system clicks on:

 This Nissan commercial shows a daughter and father driving on a highway.
 The daughter is about to drive past some scary construction, but then the father uses his sage like wisdom to instruct her to turn on the "ProPilot" system that Nissan now features in their cars.